vijaysutrave/git-stalk/README.md

 </p>

 ## What is Git-Stalk?
-A [Progressive Web App](https://developers.google.com/web/progressive-web-apps/), to keep a track of Stars, Issues, Forks on any public repository.
+A Mobile-first, [Progressive Web App](https://developers.google.com/web/progressive-web-apps/), to keep a track of Stars, Issues, Forks on any public repository.

 ## Built with